A SHORT HISTORY OF NSWALC

 Throughout that year and in 1985, Tom Winters was the elected Chairperson, Delia Lowe, the Secretary, and Gavin Andrews was elected Treasurer.

 The Act had been under constant review and amendment since first enacted.

-Land rights has, however, remained core business for NSWALC and the LALC network throughout the past quarter of a century.
+Land rights, however, remains core business for NSWALC and the LALC network.

 This has allowed the accumulation of substantial assets and land and the growth of a sophisticated and unique Aboriginal political system, details of which can be found elsewhere on this site, particularly in NSWALC Annual Reports.

 It has also led to financial independence from Government.

 The land tax payments to NSWALC, which flowed into a Statutory Investment Fund, stopped in December, 1998.

 The capital or compensation accumulated over the first 15 years of the Council's existence stood at $281 million when the sunset clause on those payments came into effect.